junsupan/junsupan.github.io/_pages/about.md

 title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a Ph.D. candidate in economics specializing in econometrics, financial econometrics and applied econometrics.
+I am a Ph.D. candidate in economics specializing in econometrics, financial econometrics, asset pricing, and applied econometrics.

-With degrees in a diverse range of subjects including mathematics, economics, finance, and management, I possess a unique ability to approach challenges from multiple perspectives.
-My rigorous academic training has honed my quantitative analytical skills, enabling me to dissect complex issues with precision and depth.
+I am working on projects that involve tensors, factor models, portfolio selection, machine learning, etc.

+A brief introduction to my job market paper:

+A factor model aims to explain the co-movements of large number variables (observable) with only a few factors (latent variables).